 - Providing specialist information

 - Facilitating service access

 - Providing resources

 - Creating social networking opportunities

-- Facilitating research and working with clinicians and researchers to improve care standards
+- Working with clinicians and researchers to improve care standards

 - Linking members with clinical trials and treatment opportunities.

 Only members affected by a neuromuscular condition covered by MDANZ can access the free, professional, fieldworker service.
 You can become a member by contacting your local branch or the National Support Office.